-Joan Anderson Senior Coordinator, Peace and Global Issues, SGI.
+Joan Anderson Senior Coordinator, Peace and Global Issues, SGI Japan

-Kiyoshi Akasu Program Coordinator, Sustainable Development and Humanitarian Affairs, SGI Office of Peace and Global Issues.
-The question of what has prevented humanity from learning how to live harmoniously on a finite planet, despite having all the relevant information available, will be explored, as well the crucial issue of what it is that impels someone to act on their learning.
+Kiyoshi Akasu Programme Coordinator, Sustainable Development and Humanitarian Affairs, SGI Office of Peace and Global Issues Japan The question of what has prevented humanity from learning how to live harmoniously on a finite planet, despite having all the relevant information available, will be explored, as well the crucial issue of what it is that impels someone to act on their learning.
 Various approaches to life-long learning aimed at equipping learners to become global citizens contributing to a shift toward an Ecological Civilization will be considered.
 Soka or Value-Creating Education will be examined, along with the "Learn, Reflect, Empower [and Lead]" formula for Education for Sustainable Development put forward by Daisaku Ikeda in 2002, as well as ideas and lessons from No Limits to Learning published by the Club of Rome, and Before It Is Too Late, a dialogue between Ikeda and Club of Rome founder Aurelio Peccei.
 Possible ways forward will be set out, including an ethics-guided search for wisdom as opposed to knowledge, the idea of inner-directed, positive transformation known as human revolution explored in the Ikeda-Peccei dialogue and the Earth Charter's ideal of "turning conscience into action."
-How to Build Hyperlocal Environmental Action into Greater Regional and Global Movement
+Planting the Seeds of the Earth Charter